-Mow as often as needed.
 During cooler temperatures in March and the beginning of April, fields may only need to be mowed once per week.
-Warmer temperatures throughout April and May will increase turf growth and the field may need to be mowed 2-3 times per week.
+Warmer temperatures throughout April and May will increase turf growth and fields may need to be mowed 2-3 times per week.
 Maintaining a low height will increase the density of the turf and improve wear tolerance of the field for spring sports.